rohansingh2609/Amazon-prime-Movies-and-TV-Shows-Data-Analysis-using-SQL/README.md

 SELECT
     type,
     COUNT(*)
-FROM netflix
+FROM Prime_Video
 GROUP BY 1;
 ```

-**Objective:** Determine the distribution of content types on Netflix.
+**Objective:** Determine the distribution of content types on Prime Video.

 ### 2. Find the Most Common Rating for Movies and TV Shows